Why Handoff Documentation Matters

 - Ensure monitoring/alerting transfers to new person

-Notion Template: Project Handoff Master
+Notion Template - Project Handoff Master

 Create a Notion database for all handoffs: